 (l) [Take into account the outcomes of the global stock-take and the process to facilitate implementation set out in Articles 10 and 11 respectively;]

+(m) [Parties should use joint mitigation and adaptation approach for the integral and sustainable management of forests as an alternative policy approach to results-based payments;]

-(m) [Other.]]
+(n) [Other.]]

 Option 2: [Developed country Parties’ post-2020 economy-wide absolute emission reduction commitments/targets shall be progressively more ambitious over time.
 Developing country Parties’ post-2020 diversified enhanced mitigation actions/efforts will be more ambitious than compared to their pre-2020 actions under the Bali Action Plan, supported and enabled by enhanced finance, technology development and transfer and capacity-building by developed country Parties over time.]